mgutz/logxi/README.md

 *   Is developer friendly in the terminal.
 The HappyDevFormatter is colorful, prints file and line numbers for traces, warnings and errors.
-Prints arguments in the order they are coded.
+Arguments are printed in the order they are coded.
     Errors print the call stack.

     `HappyDevFormatter` is not too concerned with performance